 Halloween for Kids in the Fraser Valley

-• Visiting Pumpkin Patches and Corn Mazes – lots of fun for little folks and their families at places like Peteys Pumpkin Patch at Fantasy Farms and the Harrison Pumpkin Festival in Agassiz.
+- Visiting Pumpkin Patches and Corn Mazes – lots of fun for little folks and their families at places like Fantasy Farms, Taves Family Farms, Greendale Acres and Maan Farms.

-• Mission Nightmare Haunted House – a Halloween attraction in Mission that’s scary, but not overly so.
+- Mission Nightmare Haunted House – a Halloween attraction in Mission that’s scary, but not overly so.
 Some of the live actors inside are even young kids!
 Also, families with young children usually get to hold flashlights (which warn actors to turn down the scariness factor).
-This event happened between October 20th and 29th last year.
+This event happened between October 18th and 30th last year.
+2025 dates will likely be similar.

-• Brinkworth Dungeon – this is a fairly serious haunted attraction, especially on Fridays and Saturdays when there are extra actors lurky around and dressed as monsters.
-For kids who like scary things, however, they might really like this place, especially because it includes a pirate theme.
-It’s a freaky attraction for adults, however, so don’t take kids who are easily scared or likely to have nightmares afterwards!
+- Brinkworth Dungeon – this is a fairly serious haunted attraction on Fridays and Saturdays when there are actors lurking around and dressed as monsters.
+For kids who like scary things, however, they might really like this place, especially during the times when there aren’t any live actors (which is most other days of the week).
+But don’t take kids who are easily scared or likely to have nightmares afterwards!
+2025 dates are to be confirmed.

 Halloween for Kids in Vancouver

-• FlyOver Canada – the multi-dimensional theatre flying experience at Canada Place is decorated in a Halloween theme in October.
-Last year, HowlOver Canada ran from September 28th until the end of October.
+- FlyOver Canada – the multi-dimensional theatre at Canada Place is decorated with a Halloween theme in October.
+In 2025 the film HowlOver Canada shows from October 9th until Halloween.

-• Mystery Nights – Vancouver Mysteries hosts great outdoor adventures in downtown Vancouver.
+- Mystery Nights – Vancouver Mysteries hosts great outdoor adventures in downtown Vancouver.
 They do this year-round.
-In October, however, the games have a bit of an extra Halloween theme.
-Some of the games are designed for adults and older youth (ages 14+).
-The company has great games for younger children to play with their families too!
+In October, however, the games usually have a bit of an extra Halloween theme.
+Some of the games are designed for adults and older youth (ages 12+).
+The company has great games for younger children to play with their families too, including the family version of Heroes & Villains!

-• Big Halloween Run – a family-friendly Halloween-themed running event around the False Creek Seawall.
-It happens for the first time on October 30th in 2024.
+- Big Halloween Run – a family-friendly Halloween-themed running event around the False Creek Seawall.
+It happens on October 30th in 2025.

-To learn more about the circus and its performances, see our article about Circo Osorio or see the American Crown Circus website.
+To learn more about the circus, see our Circo Osorio article.

 In North Vancouver

-• Canyon Frights – there were lights and cool Halloween displays at Capilano Suspension Bridge from October 13th until the 31st at night in 2023.
+- Canyon Frights – there are night-time lights and cool Halloween displays at Capilano Suspension Bridge from October 10th until November 2nd in 2025.
 It’s kind of like Canyon Lights at Christmas with the bridges and trees lit up, but with skeletons and spider decorations instead of Christmas ornaments.

 Halloween for Kids in Richmond

-• Halloween at the Cannery – special Halloween activities take place at the Cannery most years.
-Last year, the attraction had a haunted sea theme between October 2nd and November 5th.
+- Halloween at the Cannery – special Halloween activities take place at the Cannery most years.
+The attraction in 2025 has a haunted sea theme between September 27th and November 2nd.
 The venue’s address is 12138 Fourth Avenue in Steveston Village.

-• Halloween Fireworks – live entertainment, kids’ activities and fireworks take place at Minoru Park at 7191 Granville Avenue.
-The event happened on October 31st in 2023.
+- Halloween Fireworks – live entertainment, kids’ activities and fireworks take place at Minoru Park at 7191 Granville Avenue.
+The event usually happens on October 31st, but the exact date for 2025 is to be confirmed.

 Halloween in Maple Ridge

-• Celebrate the Night – Maple Ridge usually hosts a family-friendly event at Memorial Peace Park before Halloween.
-The free event usually includes games, crafts, pumpkins and live entertainment.
-It also features a wonderful fireworks finale most years.
-The event in 2023 took place on Friday, October 20th.
+- Celebrate the Night – Maple Ridge hosts a family-friendly event at Memorial Peace Park before Halloween.
+The free celebration typically includes games, crafts, pumpkins and live entertainment.
+It also features a wonderful fireworks finale.
+The event in 2025 takes place on Saturday, October 18th.

 Halloween for Kids in Burnaby

-• Burnaby’s Haunted Village – a family-friendly event at Burnaby Village.
-Last year, its theme was Legends, Tales and Other Stories and it took place between October 19th and 29th.
+- Burnaby’s Haunted Village – a family-friendly event at Burnaby Village.
+Last year its theme was Legends, Tales and Other Stories.
+The festivities ran from October 23rd to 27th.
+2025 details are to be confirmed.

-• Pumpkins After Dark – Jack-o-lanterns and light displays are set up around Central Park and Swangard Stadium.
-The event last year ran from October 6th until Halloween night.
+- Pumpkins After Dark – Jack-o-lanterns and light displays are set up around Central Park and Swangard Stadium.
+Last year’s event ran from October 3rd until Halloween night.
+2025 dates may be similar.

-• Central Spark – free family-friendly activities at Central Park including an outdoor maze, carnival games, arts and crafts, and a fireworks finale.
-The inaugural event took place on October 27th in 2023.
+- Central Spark – free family-friendly activities at Central Park including a dance party, food trucks, live entertainment and a fireworks finale.
+The event takes place on October 24th in 2025.

 In the Sea to Sky Region

-• Treasures of the Deep Halloween – spooky fun takes place at Britannia Mine on a couple of weekends before Halloween.
-In 2023 the event ran on October 14th, 15th, 21st, 22nd, 28th and 29th.
+- Dia de los Muertos – spooky fun takes place at Britannia Mine on a couple of weekends around Halloween.
+In 2025 the event happens on October 18th, 19th, 25th and 26th as well as on the weekend of November 1st and 2nd.

 Halloween for Kids in Surrey

-• Cougar Creek’s House of Horrors – the haunted attraction in Surrey is usually one of Metro Vancouver’s scariest at night.
-Last year, on the afternoons of October 14th & 15th, 21st & 22nd and 28th & 29th, however, the scare factor got turned down a bit to make the place more suitable for families.
+- Cougar Creek’s House of Horrors – the haunted attraction in Surrey is usually one of Metro Vancouver’s scariest at night.
+The attraction opens on October 3rd in 2025 and runs until November 8th.
+The scare factor does get turned down a bit though to make the place more suitable for families.
 There are no live actors during the Horrors Jr. Show, and the animatronics are turned off then too.

-• Halloween Pumpkin Express – child-friendly miniature train rides take place most years at Bear Creek Park in Surrey.
-Last year, the kid-friendly trains ran from 10:00 am until 4:30 pm from October 1st until the 31st.
-Starting on October 13th, you could also ride the Haunted Forest Scream Train, but for that you needed to leave your littler ones at home!
+- Halloween Pumpkin Express – child-friendly miniature train rides take place most years at Bear Creek Park in Surrey.
+The kid-friendly trains last year ran from 10:00 am until 4:30 pm from September 27th until October 31st.
+Then from October 11th, you were also able to ride the Haunted Forest Scream Train, but for that you needed to leave your little ones at home!
+2025 details will likely be similar.

 Halloween for Kids in New Westminster